 McCall reveals on page 110 that Clarence Edwards was Shania's father, not Jerry Twain.
 Things got nasty as the truth leaked out.
 Shortly afterwards, Shania broke all ties with Mary Bailey, the woman who had done so much.

 Even though Shania used her body to sell records, Mercury stressed that she was more about music than image.
 Come On Over crossed into the pop genre, and sales skyrocketed.
 McCall documents the success of her concerts.

 Shania would have been nothing without Mutt.
 Those melodies were his.
-It was "one plus one equals three," and it was the third entity which created the magic.
+It was "one plus one equals 3," and it was the third entity that created the magic.